BLACK MOON HARBOR FOR DAOIST STUDIES

 (Soon, in a section entitled "Pillars of Cultivation" currently being edited, you can read more about these three treasures and the precepts.)

-Tracing the path I've traveled to arrive here brings me back to my late teens when I had the sense that my secular education was not the whole story and there was learning that needed to happen outside of the constructs of institutional academia and what was being dictated through societal expectations and cultural norms.
+Tracing the path I've traveled to arrive here brings me back to my late teens when I had the sense that my secular education was not the whole story and there was learning outside of the constructs of institutional academia and what was being dictated through societal expectations and cultural norms.

 Over the course of several years I took to the forests and rivers of the east coast (backpacking, wilderness training, outdoor education) and explored the landscape of my own body through different dance forms and movement therapies.
 I began to meditate.